Teacher Incentive Allotment Overview

 National Board Certification website: NBC Information

 National Board Certification Fee Reimbursement: NBC Fee Reimbursement

 For BISD Staff, you can find more information within the BISD Staff Portal, under the Teacher Incentive Allotment icon.
-Within the TIA icon, you will find surveys, informational videos and other information.
+You will find surveys, informational videos, and other information within the TIA icon.
 You will also find our TEA application and scorecard for our BISD Local Designation system.